-11. For a normally distributed set of scores, it is often best to use the design that has the most power.
+11. For a normally distributed set of scores, if is often best to use the design that has the most power.
 Which of the following designs has the most power?

-- a. paired-samples
+- a. paired-sample

-- b. independent samples
+- b. independent sample

 - c. neither paired nor independent samples

 - d. cannot be determined from the information given